amacodes1/Framez/README.md

 - **Profile**: View user information and personal posts
 - **Real-time Updates**: Refresh feed to see latest posts
 - **Image Upload**: Add photos to posts using device camera or gallery
+- **Social Interactions**: Like, comment, and share posts with real-time counts
+- **Comment System**: Full comment functionality with likes and deletion
+- **Follow System**: Follow/unfollow users and view follower counts
+- **User Profiles**: Visit other users' profiles and view their posts

 ## Tech Stack 🛠️